- Built: 1878

 - Features: Floodlit Oval

 Kempton Park opened for racing in 1878 when businessman Henry Hyde passed the site in Sunbury on Thames and identified it as the perfect location for a new racecourse in the UK.

 The racecourse enjoyed an illustrious history with high quality Flat and Jump races run over the turf surface, but on 2 May 2005 the history of racing at Kempton Park changed when the last Flat race on turf, The Jubilee Handicap was run and the gates closed for the development of an £18.8 million ten furlong, floodlit All-Weather track.

-It was an exciting project for Kempton Park and the racing industry and has proven to be a beneficial business for its owners The Jockey Club and bookmakers, offering a TPF of £4.4 million of which £2.8million is dedicated to the All-Weather in 2016.
+It was an exciting project for Kempton Park and the racing industry and has proven to be a beneficial business for its owners The Jockey Club and bookmakers, offering a TPF of £4.6 million of which £2.9 million is dedicated to the All-Weather in 2016.